 “When spring came, even the false spring, there were no problems except where to be happiest.” ?
 Ernest Hemingway, A Moveable Feast

 It’s easy to get caught up in the electric springtime of Southeast Tennessee and North Georgia, and find yourself living Heminway’s quote.
-There always so much to do in the spring that it’s easy for your calendar to get packed and your senses to delight after months of cold and wet and being stuck in doors.
+There always so much to do in the spring that it’s easy for your calendar to get packed and your senses to delight after months of cold and wet and being stuck in doors in assisted living housing.

 April 10th and 11th the Reflection Riding Arboretum and Nature Center hosts its Native Plant Sale.
 It’s a great opportunity to learn more about the incredible biodiversity in the area and pick out some beautiful blooms to grow at home.
 Studies show that gardening increases memory function in seniors, reduces anxiety and depression, and promotes relaxation.
 It’s also a great chance to maintain strength and dexterity and a whole-body workout that is still low impact and gentle on your joints.
 Crabtree Farms is also hosting a Spring Plant Sale the weekend of the 10-12th in case your green thumb goes wild!